Andy-Robertson/GitHub-repository-of-recipes/mug-brownie.md

 2. Add the oil and water.
 3. Mix until everything is mixed together well.
 4. Microwave for 1 minute 40 seconds.
+5. Mix icing sugar in a bowl with water
+6. Cover top of each brownie with the desired thickness of icing sugar